 ASSASSIN ~ From

-who is addicted to hash" [marijuana].
-Originally refered to a group
+addicted to hash" [marijuana].
+Originally refered to a group of warriors

 CAMOUFLAGE ~ The

-the person to what was happening around them.
-From the French camouflet,
+to what was happening around them.
+From the French camouflet, meaning puff of

-execute", Old Saxon quellian "to torture, kill", Old Norse
+Old Saxon quellian "to torture, kill", Old Norse kvelja "to torment",

 the Latin words "Liber,"